PalashRoy975/PalashRoy975.github.io/_pages/about.md

 Thanks for visiting!

 I am Palash Roy.
 I have completed my Bachelor of Science (B.Sc.) and Masters of Science (M.Sc.) degree in Computer Science and Engineering (CSE) from the Department of Computer Science and Engineering, [University of Dhaka (DU)](https://www.du.ac.bd/), Dhaka, Bangladesh in 2019 and 2021, respectively.
 Now, I am working as a Lecturer at the Department of Computer Science and Engineering in [Green University of Bangladesh (GUB)](https://green.edu.bd/).
-My research interests include, but are not limited to, Network Function Virtulializations (NFV), Mobile Edge Computing (MEC), Mobile Device Cloud (MDC), Internet of Things (IoT).
+My research interests include, but are not limited to, Network Function Virtulializations (NFV), Mobile Edge Computing (MEC) & Edge Intelligence, Mobile Device Cloud (MDC), Internet of Things (IoT), Optimal Resource Allocation.

 **For additional information, please see my [CV](https://PalashRoy975.github.io/cv/) and [publications](https://PalashRoy975.github.io/publications/).**